 It is not uncommon to change careers in the 21st century.
-Some people do it out of a disappointed, or because they find something else they are passionate about.
+Some people do it out of disappointment, or because they find something else they are passionate about.
 Some change careers out of necessity, be it immigrating to another country, getting laid off or needing a better income.

 Vanson Field did exactly that: he chose to follow his heart and to completely change his career path – and he never regretted his decision.

-Vanson’s early career path started in engineering and technology field.
-“I have a Bachelor’s degree in Engineering and a Master of Business Administration,” shares Vanson.
+Vanson’s early career path started in the engineering and technology field.
+“I have a Bachelors degree in Engineering and a Master of Business Administration,” shares Vanson.
 “I have worked for many different organizations in the area of high technology, including Glenayre Electronics, Digital Dispatch and Deloitte Consulting.”

 After over a decade in the industry, Vanson started wondering if he made the right career choice.